cfillion/reapack/README.md

 tup, Ruby and PHP.

-Install libraries and development files for Boost (1.56 or newer), Catch2, curl (7.52 or newer), SQLite3 and zlib matching the target architecture(s).
+Install libraries and development files for Boost (1.56 or newer), Catch2, libcurl (7.52 or newer), SQLite3 and zlib matching the target architecture(s).

+#### Custom libcurl

+Set the `CURLSO` environment variable to override the system default libcurl used for linking.
+Some older distributions still ship libcurl with the old pre-7.16 SONAME.
+Consider using a libcurl built with `--disable-versioned-symbols` to produce more compatible binaries (`libcurl-compat` on Arch Linux).

+    CURLSO=:libcurl.so.3 tup

 ### macOS